Jure Pelivan: Political career

-He represented Mostar in the National Assembly in the 90s.
-From December 1990 to March 1992 he was President of the Executive Council.
-He announced his resignation in April 1992 from this position, with the government remaining in office until the next election, which did not happen.
-During his second presidency he criticized Sefer Halilovic and Ejup Ganic, then members of the president's council, for what he perceived as Muslims heading the army.
-He also repeatedly resisted attempts for him to step down, saying it was being used to overthrow his party in the next election.
+Pelivan represented Mostar in the National Assembly in the early 1990s.
+From December 1990 to March 1992, he served as president of the Executive Council.
+He announced his resignation in April 1992 from this position, with the government remaining in office until the next election, which did not take place due to the start of the Bosnian War.
+Pelivan then served as the inaugural prime minister of the newly independent Republic of Bosnia and Herzegovina.
+During his premiership, he criticized Bosnian Army general Sefer Halilović and war-time Bosnian Presidency member Ejup Ganić for what he perceived as Muslims allegedly heading the army.
+Pelivan also repeatedly resisted attempts for him to step down, saying it was being used to overthrow his party in the next election.

-After politics
+Later career

-An economist, he served as a board member of the Central Bank of Bosnia and Herzegovina for eight years following the end of the Bosnian War.
-When he was on the board he engaged in the introduction of the Bosnia and Herzegovina convertible mark, which was then pegged to the Deutsche mark, and then the introduction of the euro in 2002.
-He retired from the bank in September 2007.
-Pelivan moved to neighboring Split in Croatia, in 2007, where he resided for the remainder of his life.
+An economist, Pelivan served as board member of the Central Bank of Bosnia and Herzegovina for eight years following the end of the Bosnian War in late 1995.
+As board member, he engaged in the introduction of the Bosnia and Herzegovina convertible mark, which was initially pegged to the Deutsche Mark, and was then pegged to the euro in 2002.
+Pelivan retired from the bank in September 2007.
+He moved to neighboring Split, Croatia in 2007, where he resided for the remainder of his life.
 He died in Split on 18 July 2014, at the age of 85.